 What is a Reverse Flow Smoker?

-In addition to directing the flow of smoke, the steel plate acts to:
+In addition to improving the flow of smoke, a baffle plate helps to:

 - Block the direct, harsh heat from overcooking the meat that’s closest to the firebox